Tonetfal/JKPS/README.md

 # Preview
 ![](Media/Preview-White-orange.gif)

 It supports up to 10 keyboard keys and 5 mouse buttons.
-Numerical parameters and keys are be changed in-program, but the textures and fonts only in the config.

 # Usage
 To add or remove a keyboard key press Ctrl + "+" or "-".

+To add or remove a mouse button press Ctrl + "<" or ">".

-To change a key click with right mouse button on the button to select it, and then click the required key on the keyboard These actions look like:
+To change a key click with right mouse button on the graphical button to open key selector, and then click the required key on the keyboard.
+If you want to change the text on the button, then write it in the second box.

+These actions look like:

 ![](Media/modification-demo.gif)

 To change how the program looks press Ctrl + A to open graphical menu.

-If you want to use other font or image for anything, then you have to provide it and its name in the config.
+If you want to change texture or font, then you have to provide it in the same folder where the program is, and then write the whole asset name (extension included) in the graphical menu, and then press Enter or Refresh button.

-The config is generated in the same directory where the program is.

-To change anything in the config you must put one space between colon and the rest of the data.
-If this data are some numbers or keys, they must be separated with a comma without any extra space between.
-If it is a path to a texture or font, it must be written without any quotes, and must include the extension, such as png, jpg etc.
+The program will generate a config named JKPS.cfg, that holds every parameter of the program.

 Entire explanation of the config you can find [here](https://gist.github.com/JekiTheMonkey/06c7b7dc0401729c2574a04442b19225).